 - Has high and low areas, the high spots wipe the surface like a squeegee and the low spots collect the soils

-- High capacity relative to a fine point for applying lubricant etc., liquid wicks to the tip
+- High capacity relative to a fine point for applying lubricants or other liquids, which wick to the tip

 - Hand-made so they are usually more expensive than machine-made swabs